Learn more about recent zoning changes.

-The City of Surrey is preparing changes to its zoning bylaw to align with recent provincial housing legislation.
-These zoning changes are intended to provide easier development of small-scale, multi-unit housing.
+On July 8, 2024, the City adopted changes to its zoning bylaw to align with recent provincial housing legislation.
+These zoning changes are intended to provide more options and easier development of small-scale, multi-unit housing without the need to rezone.
 This is intended to:

 • Increase housing supply